AmielDylan/projet-iam/README.md

 ## Documentation

+On VS Code, type and execute make html
-The link to the project documentation is at *PROJET-IAM/build/html/index.html*
+The link to the project documentation will be at *PROJET-IAM/build/html/index.html*

 ## Demo